pradeep-sukhwani/search_tweets_with_python/README.md

-# Search Twitter tweets with Twitter's Streaming API
+# Search Twitter tweets by word with Twitter's Streaming API
+* It gives the latest tweets.
+Tweets created from last 5 mins.
+If no tweets it will simply keep on hit the server and will try to get the new tweet if created recently.
+* Output: It's a list: Username, tweet created at, and user's total number of tweets.
+For Ex: [xyz, Sat Dec 01 11:07:56 +0000 2018, 10]

 # Step 1: Requirements.txt
 >> Tweepy is a python library which uses streaming API.
 For more info click [here](http://docs.tweepy.org/en/v3.5.0/)